How do I maintain three blogs and still have time to write books?

-A slow site loses money, so having good web hosting and a super-fast site for both desktop and mobile is essential if you want to maintain high traffic levels and earn income from advertising, affiliate marketing or selling your products or services.
+A slow site loses money, so having a good web hosting service and a super-fast site for both desktop and mobile is essential if you want to maintain high traffic levels and earn income from advertising, affiliate marketing, or selling your products or services.

 This makes it easy to trace elements that are slowing down your site speed on desktop and mobile and take remedial action.

 While Google PageSpeed Insights may be better known, it doesn’t give anywhere as much detail to work with.

 The other aspect I like with GTmetrix is that it sends me a report once a week with my site speed results for my three sites.

 Your blog and writing ability are your primary assets for making an income, but you only have so much time available in a day.